compusciencing/compusciencing.github.io/_posts/2019-05-09-web-simulator-final-report.md

 # Websimulator for Nybble

 Working with Dr. Clark, my research can be defined as the development of a web interface for quadruped gait simulation.
 Specifically, the aim of the research is to simulate a variety of gait patterns for the [Nybble](https://www.indiegogo.com/projects/nybble-world-s-cutest-open-source-robotic-kitten#/), an open-source robotic kitten.
-The simulation is rendered in pure HTML and JavaScript and is hosted on [Github Pages](https://roy-05.github.io/websimulator/).
-The project was primarily developed by leveraging the use of the following libraries:
+Hosted on [Github Pages](https://roy-05.github.io/websimulator/), the project is developed in pure HTML and JavaScript and is leverages the use of the following libraries:

 - [three.js](https://threejs.org): A lightweight cross-browser JavaScript library/API used to create and display animated 3D computer graphics on a Web browser.